carbon-language/carbon-lang/llvm/docs/HowToAddABuilder.rst

   if you want to both a) confirm that all of LLVM builds with your host compiler, and b) want to do a multi-stage clang build on your target, you may be better off with two separate bots.
 Splitting increases resource consumption, but makes it easy for each bot to keep up with commit flow.
+  Additionally, splitting bots may assist in triage by narrowing attention to relevant parts of the failing configuration.

   In general, we recommend Release build types with Assertions enabled.
 This generally provides a good balance between build times and bug detection for most buildbots.
+There may be room for including some debug info (e.g. with `-gmlt`), but in general the balance between debug info quality and build times is a delicate one.

 Use Ninja & LLD
   Ninja really does help build times over Make, particularly for highly parallel builds.
-LLD helps to reduce link times significantly.
+LLD helps to reduce both link times and memory usage during linking significantly.
 With a build machine with sufficient parallism, link times tend to dominate critical path of the build, and are thus worth optimizing.

 Use CCache and NOT incremental builds
   Using ccache materially improves average build times.
 Incremental builds